 Deadline for Summer 2023 Applications is March 28, 2023

 Questions?
 Contact the Director of Undergraduate Studies

-The Cognitive Science summer undergraduate fellowships are aimed at providing an important and meaningful research experience to undergraduates in Cognitive Science and its allied disciplines.
-Cognitive Science is an interdisciplinary program devoted to the understanding of the mind and the application of that understanding to domains such as Education.
+The Cognitive Science Summer Undergraduate Research Fellowships are aimed at providing an important and meaningful research experience to undergraduates in Cognitive Science and its allied disciplines.
 The allied disciplines within Cognitive Science at Northwestern are Anthropology, Cognitive Neuroscience, Communication Sciences and Disorders, Computer Science, Learning Sciences, Learning and Organizational Change, Linguistics, Music Cognition, Philosophy, and Psychology.

-The summer fellowships provide an opportunity for sustained full-time involvement with faculty-sponsored research.
+These summer fellowships provide an opportunity for sustained full-time involvement with faculty-sponsored research.
 Students will propose a specific research project to be supervised by a Northwestern faculty member.
-Fellows typically work as part of a research team for the summer.
-Fellows will see how Cognitive Science research is done in specific contexts.
-Fellows will also interact with one another and other faculty during research seminars.
+Fellows typically work as part of a research team, and will have an opportunity to see how Cognitive Science research is done in specific contexts.
 Please visit our Research Opportunities page for a list of Cognitive Science labs that have welcomed undergraduate researchers in the past, and our Affiliated Faculty page for a list of all Northwestern faculty affiliated with the Cognitive Science program.

 Who May Apply: Northwestern Cognitive Science majors and minors.
 The fellowship program may also consider applications from students majoring in related disciplines who wish to pursue research in Cognitive Science.